Men’s LibertyTM Gives Adaptive Athletes a Competitive Edge at

 June 14, 2012 – Largo, FL – Men’s Liberty is proud to be supporting veterans and adaptive athletes at the largest annual wheelchair sports competition in the world, the National Veterans Wheelchair Games on June 25th-30th in Richmond, Virginia.

 Military veterans are up to three times more likely to experience urinary incontinence than their civilian peers, according to findings released at the recent American Urological Association’s annual meeting1.
-Many researchers attribute most of this growth to the number of young men who are returning from Iraq and Afghanistan with spinal cord or traumatic brain injuries.
+In fact, many researchers attribute most of this growth to the number of young men who are returning from Iraq and Afghanistan with spinal cord or traumatic brain injuries.

-Men’s Liberty is a unique system available to incontinent men that can give back their independence, mobility and confidence.
-With a safe, secure fluid management system, adaptive athletes can compete with confidence 24/7.
-We are thrilled to be exhibiting at the Games and to have the opportunity to talk to athletes and caregivers about how an effective fluid management system can help them take control, become more active and give them a competitive edge in events like the Wheelchair Games.
+However, Men’s Liberty is a unique system available to incontinent men that can give back their independence, mobility and confidence.
+With a safe, secure fluid management system, adaptive athletes can consequently compete with confidence 24/7.
+We are thrilled to be exhibiting at the Games.
+And above all to have the opportunity to talk to athletes and caregivers about how an effective fluid management system can help them take control.
+And also become more active and give them a competitive edge in events like the Wheelchair Games.

-Gary L. Damkoehler, CEO of Men’s Liberty said: “We are honored to be able to support our veterans at the National Veterans Wheelchair Games.
-Many of today’s veterans are returning home with spinal cord and neurological injuries which irrevocably change their lives, including living with urinary incontinence.”
+Gary L. Damkoehler, CEO of Men’s Liberty said: “We feel honored to be able to support our veterans at the National Veterans Wheelchair Games.
+In fact, many of today’s veterans are returning home with spinal cord and neurological injuries.
+These irrevocably change their lives, including living with urinary incontinence.”

 “Men’s Liberty speaks to dozens of these men every day as they search for ways to manage their incontinence.
 We are proud to provide a safe, secure fluid management system that improves their health and quality of life.
 We look forward to spreading the word about the Men’s Liberty competitive edge at the Games.”